Tim O'Brien

 We Were There: Letters From the Battle Front

-The National Postal Museum presents letters, envelopes and commemorative stamps from the American Civil War, WW II, and Vietnam War "to engage students in historic analysis."
-Requires Adobe Reader or compatible application for access.
+Background information, primary documents and transcripts, photographs, discussion questions, writing tasks, and learning activities: the National Postal Museum presents letters, envelopes and commemorative stamps from the American Civil War, WW II, and Vietnam War "to engage students in historic analysis."
+The section on Vietnam begins on p.
+30. 44 pages; requires Adobe Reader or compatible application for access.

 Writing about a Text